 The Associate of Technical Studies in Cyber Security combines the education and skills training of both criminal investigation and computer support technology to prepare students for entry-level positions in cyber security and investigations, computer network infrastructure & security, managing networks and operating systems, and IT criminal investigation.

-The core course work required in the computer support curriculum includes work with operating systems, such as Windows 7 Professional, Windows Server 2003, Windows Server 2008, Linux, and the Cisco IOS.
+The core course work required in the computer support curriculum includes work with current Windows desktop operating systems and Linux; current network operating systems such as Windows Server 2008, 2012, 2016, and the Cisco IOS.
 Students work with networking hardware including copper and fiber optic media, switches, routers, firewalls, and wireless access points.
 Additional course work directly relates to the Cisco Academy, Security+ classes, and network security.